What is an Operating System?

 So in many respects DOS was a primitive OS.
 It was based on previous

 systems, of course, and echoes of UNIX and CP/M can be seen in it.
-But if you read Stephenson’s article above, you will realize that it had hidden power, as well, because you could interact more directly with the components of the computer than you can with more modern operating systems.
+But if you read Stephenson’s article above, you will realize that it had hidden power, as well, because you could interact more directly with the components of the computer than you can with some more modern operating systems.
 It is this power that makes it valuable to know DOS today.
 The majority of computer users today use graphical systems, but users of Windows, for instance, have the ability to interact with the computer through DOS (or in the case of NT, with a DOS-analogue) to do things which are difficult or impossible to accomplish through the graphical interface.
 For this reason, familiarity with DOS is still considered essential for anyone supporting Intel-based machines running Windows.